sam-slate/CFJ-Replication/README.md

 # Transparent Oil Malawi

-The Transparent Oil Namibia platform maps the details, trends and connections in the allocation of Petroleum Exploration Licences in Namibia.
+The Transparent Oil Malawi platform maps the details, trends and connections in the allocation of Petroleum Exploration Licences in Namibia.

 ## Installing / Getting started